Nebraska is 'ahead of the curve' in slowing the spread of coronavirus, Ricketts says

 “I know we’re going to get back to normal at some point.
 I can’t tell you when,” the governor said, adding that slowing the spread of the coronavirus will prolong the period of restrictions.

+Asked about the president's comments, Ricketts spokesman Taylor Gage did not address what that might mean specifically for Nebraska's restrictions.

+"The governor is grateful for the acknowledgement of all the hard work everyone in Nebraska is doing to slow the spread of the virus," Gage said.

-In the Omaha area, the public health directive ordered there will be reviewed on April 30.
-It was sparked after two cases of “community spread” coronavirus — in which contact with the virus could not be traced to travel or contact with infected people — were found in Douglas County, which has 35 of the state’s 53 known cases.
+In the Omaha area, the public health directive will be reviewed on April 30.
+Restrictions were ordered after two cases of the community spread of coronavirus — in which exposure to the virus could not be traced to travel or contact with infected people — were found in Douglas County, which has 39 of the state’s 62 known cases.

 Among comments made by Ricketts and his administration on Monday: